 As entrepreneurs and small business owners, we have three distinct responsibilities: Tell our story.
 Build an audience.
 Grow our business.

 It’s time we tell our story and capture the attention of anyone willing to listen.
 Sure, social media is essential, but according to Brian (Clark), email remains 40 times better at converting people than it.
-Just think about that for a minute.
+Just think about that.

 And for those of you worried about my emotional wellbeing, thanks.
-I find total comfort in knowing that I am not the only middle-aged Taylor Swift fan.
+I find comfort in knowing that I am not the only middle-aged Taylor Swift fan.